 Additionally, threat intelligence and IOCs specific to this attack unearthed by Microsoft Threat Intelligence have been added to Windows Defender ATP and Office 365 ATP.
 These alerts work alongside the existing threat summary and in-depth profiles on STRONTIUM available in the Windows Defender ATP customer portal.

-For more information, check out the features and capabilities of the Windows Defender ATP service in Windows 10 and read more about why a post-breach detection approach is a key component of any enterprise security stack.
+For more information, check out the features and capabilities of the Windows Defender ATP service in Windows 10.

 Special thanks to Neel Mehta and Billy Leonard of Google’s Threat Analysis Group for their assistance in investigating these issues.